-Much has changed since the publication of the German Greens in Coalition Governments in December 2016 due to elections in Berlin, North Rhine-Westphalia and Schleswig-Holstein.
-Therefore, the study receives an update in several blog posts throughout 2017 (in German only).
-The first blog post was published in Mai, focusing on the Green Votes in the Bundesrat (second chamber).
-The second blog post is about the Greens’ options of different coalitions and a new generation of politicians beginning to take the lead (Landesrüne im Wandel).
+Much has changed since the launch of the German edition of German Greens in Coalition Governments in December 2016.
+State elections in Berlin, North Rhine-Westphalia and Schleswig-Holstein resulted in changing coalitions.
+Therefore we have decided to update the study in several blog posts throughout 2017 (in German only), by focusing on the Green Votes in the Bundesrat (second chamber), the Greens’ options of different coalitions and a new generation of politicians beginning to take the lead (Landesrüne im Wandel).
 By the end of 2017 the blog posts will be incorporated into a second edition of the study.

 Picture: © Harry Weber/gruene.de (CC BY 3.0)